Mifaki/LEADS/CONVENTION.md

 ### Content Directory

-All content-related files, such as images, icons, and other media files, should be placed in the `Content` directory.
+All content-related files, such as images, icons, and other media files, should be placed in the `Assets` directory.
 This directory is further organized into subdirectories based on the type of content.

 - The `images` directory stores image files (e.g., `.jpg`, `.png`).
 - The `icons` directory stores SVG icon files.